sungmen999/CassiaSDKGuideClone/RESTful-API.md

 ## Router Auto-Selection API
-From firmware 1.3, Cassia AC can select one router automatically from a list of candidates, and then connect the BLE device by using this router.
-The selection is based on RSSI, router load, and router capabilities.
+From firmware 1.3, Cassia AC can select one gateway automatically from a list of candidates, and then connect the BLE device by using this gateway.
+The selection is based on RSSI, gateway load, and gateway capabilities.
 <br>
-If users want to connect a BLE device with a specific router, or they want to use a customized router selection algorithm, they should use the APIs in [Connect/Disconnect to a Target Device](https://github.com/CassiaNetworks/CassiaSDKGuide/wiki/RESTful-API#connectdisconnect-to-a-target-device).
+If users want to connect a BLE device with a specific gateway, or they want to use a customized gateway selection algorithm, they should use the APIs in [Connect/Disconnect to a Target Device](https://github.com/CassiaNetworks/CassiaSDKGuide/wiki/RESTful-API#connectdisconnect-to-a-target-device).

 **NOTE**: these APIs are only available through Cassia AC.

 ### Router Auto-Selection
-This API will enable/disable router auto-selection function.
+This API will enable/disable gateway auto-selection function.

-If the flag is 1, the router
+If the flag is 1, the gateway
 auto-selection function will be enabled.
-If the flag is 0, the router auto-selection function will be disabled.
+If the flag is 0, the gateway auto-selection function will be disabled.

-**NOTE**: This API should be called before using any other router auto-selection APIs.
-The user can also switch on/off router auto-selection function in Cassia AC settings, like below snapshot.
+**NOTE**: This API should be called before using any other gateway auto-selection APIs.
+The user can also switch on/off gateway auto-selection function in Cassia AC settings, like below snapshot.

 <br />